-Riyana Goel is a 7th grader from Cupertino, CA. Riyana started a campaign #beautifulthewayiam in 4th grade for kids dealing with Alopecia Areata and has been an active voice for them.
-Riyana has practiced mindfulness for three years and has attended several overnight Vipassana camps.
-Riyana uses mindfulness techniques to especially deal with social dynamics in middle school and focus on her opponent when she is competing in debate tournaments and fencing duels.
-Riyana's passion to help others and champion her peers is an invaluable asset for Apart But Not Alone.
+Riyana Goel is a high school sopohomore from Cupertino, CA. Riyana started a campaign, #beautifulthewayiam, in 4th grade for kids dealing with Alopecia Areata and has been an active voice for them.
+Riyana has practiced mindfulness since she was eight and has attended several overnight Vipassana camps.
+Riyana uses mindfulness techniques to deal with social dynamics at school and focus on her opponent when she is competing in debate tournaments and fencing matches.

 Mindfulness & YOGA COACHES